silent-dxx/stackview/README.md

 Below are just some of the method for installing StackView.
 Do not follow all of these instructions; just pick your favorite one.
 Other plugin managers exist, and StackView should install just fine with any of them.

+> Note: Make sure you have Python2.7 installed on your system
 #### General way:
 Get the StackView ready and unpack the package.